-The parties agree that the employees expected to be covered by an incentive payment system must be consulted prior to the conclusion of a local agreement on an incentive payment system.
+The parties to the collective agreement agree that the employees expected to be covered by an incentive payment system must be consulted prior to the conclusion of a local agreement on an incentive payment system.

 A local remuneration committee will be set up charged with setting up the objectives for a new payment system and drafting a local agreement to be presented to the relevant operators.
 In this process, the organisations' consultants are available with information and knowledge sharing.